Misza13/carrot/README.md

 When installing/updating mods, Carrot will preserve the status, i.e. a disabled mod will remain disabled after an update and you have to enable it manually.

+# Future / planned features

+ - Uninstall mods (with pruning of unused dependencies)
+ - Disable/enable mods (via the `.disabled` convention)
+ - Terminal-based GUI mode for more convenient browsing and installing of mods